 As Don Haderle says, “A good executive sponsor will have his and her ears to ground to understand what’s coming at you that is going to be disruptive and be prepared to take advantage of opportunities.

-As Don says, “A good executive sponsor will own the future."
+Don Haderle suggests a good sponsor will own the future.

 As Don says, “IBM was a great organization for learning and for career development.